balena/radixdb/README.md

 radixdb
 =======

-RadixDB is a key-value static database that provides fast lookups and "longest matching" operation.
+RadixDB is a key-value static (read-only) database that provides fast lookups and "longest matching" operation.

 Overview